sandipsahoo2k2/my/articles/engineering/aws/certifications_pillars.md

 Security within a VPC is provided through

-Security groups — Act as a firewall for associated EC2 instances, controlling both inbound and outbound traffic at the instance level
+- **Security groups** — Act as a firewall for associated EC2 instances, controlling both inbound and outbound traffic at the instance level
 Network access control lists (ACLs) — Act as a firewall for associated subnets, controlling both inbound and outbound traffic at the subnet level
-Flow logs — VPC Flow Logs is a feature that enables you to capture information about the IP traffic going to and from network interfaces in the VPC and can help in monitoring the traffic or troubleshooting any connectivity issues
+- **Flow logs** — VPC Flow Logs is a feature that enables you to capture information about the IP traffic going to and from network interfaces in the VPC and can help in monitoring the traffic or troubleshooting any connectivity issues

 #### 5. What is the IGW and NAT?
-Its highly available VPC component that allows communication between instances in the VPC and the Internet.An Internet gateway serves two purposes:
+Its highly available VPC component that allows communication between instances in the VPC and the Internet.
+- An Internet gateway serves two purposes:

-To provide a target in the VPC route tables for Internet-routable traffic, To perform network address translation (NAT) for instances that have been assigned public IP addresses.
+   - To provide a target in the VPC route tables for Internet-routable traffic,
+   - To perform network address translation (NAT) for instances that have been assigned public IP addresses.
-NAT - device enables instances in a private subnet to connect to the Internet or other AWS services, but prevents the Internet from initiating connections with the instances.
+- **NAT** - device enables instances in a private subnet to connect to the Internet or other AWS services, but prevents the Internet from initiating connections with the instances.

 #### 6. What is the relation between AMI and Instance?
 Instances can be launched by AMIs.
 One AMI can launch as many instances as required.
 An instance type defines the hardware of the host computer including information about computers and its memory abilities.
 After launching an instance, it works as a traditional host and could be interacted with as with any other computer.